damien-dupre/dcu-r-tutorials/slides/slide_03_06.md

   geom_line()
 ```

-In the same what it is possible to include more than one filter:
+In the same way, it is possible to include more than one filter:

 ```r
 gapminder %>%